-- 4. Configure FTP in Services $\rightarrow$ FTP with these attributes: - Path: browse to the parent volume containing the datasets - make sure the boxes for Allow Anonymous Login and Allow Root Login are unchecked - check the box Allow Local User Login - check the box Always Chroot - 5.
-Start the FTP service in Services → Control Services.
-Click the red OFF button next to FTP.
-After a second or so, it will change to a blue ON, indicating that the service has been enabled. - 6.
+- 4. Configure FTP in Services $\rightarrow$ FTP with these attributes: - Path: browse to the parent volume containing the datasets - make sure the boxes for Allow Anonymous Login and Allow Root Login are unchecked - check the box Allow Local User Login - check the box Always Chroot

+- 5. Start the FTP service in Services → Control Services.
+Click the Start Now button next to FTP.
+The FTP service takes a second or so to start.
+The indicator changes to green to show that the service is running, and the button changes to Stop Now. - 6.
 Test the connection from a client using a utility such as Filezilla.